flaviostutz/console-server/readme.md

 ___
 # What it does
 Replace your console object with a more informative output display.

-Featuring:
+___
+# Features
-- [x] Pretty error print
+- [ ] Pretty error print
 - [ ] Filename and Linenumber display where it was executed
 - [ ] Pretty array, object and json output
 - [ ] Smart truncation